 As you are most probably aware, eating a well-balanced diet is vital for good health.

 Essential vitamins and minerals play a role in several body functions, including mood, metabolism and nerve function.
 When deficiencies are present, a variety of health problems such as depression and anemia can develop.

 In developing countries, vitamin and mineral deficiencies may arise due to poverty and a lack of access to a variety of healthy foods.
 But even in developed nations, vitamin deficiencies can occur for several reasons.

-The best way to prevent a vitamin and mineral deficiency is to include a variety of foods into your diet, particularly incorporating plenty of vegetables, fruits, lean protein and complex carbohydrates.
-Nutritional counselling can be helpful in planning a diet specific to individual needs and towards preventing any deficiencies.
+The best way to prevent a vitamin and mineral deficiency is to include a variety of foods into your diet, particularly incorporating plenty of vegetables, fruits, lean protein, and complex carbohydrates.
+Nutritional counseling can be helpful in planning a diet specific to individual needs and towards preventing any deficiencies.
 Also, consider the following suggestions:

-To boost magnesium levels consider adding foods to your diet such as black beans, spinach, almonds and pumpkin seeds.
+To boost magnesium levels consider adding foods to your diets such as black beans, spinach, almonds, and pumpkin seeds.

 Risk Factors for Deficiencies